Dynatrace/AWSDevOpsTutorial/README.md

 - In Optional Tag Value add: {ProcessGroup:Environment:DEPLOYMENT_GROUP_NAME}
 - You can leave the condidtion with the default values as you wont be able to select the condition shown in my screen until Dynatrace has seen that Environment variable.
 We can come back here later and add the condition!
 ![](./images/preparation_dynatrace_servicetagging.png)
+2. (Optional) Setup AWS CloudWatch Monitoring Dynatrace has a built-in feature to pull in metrics and metadata (e.g: tags ) from CloudWatch.
+You can setup this integration as explained in the documentation: [How do I start Amazon Web Services monitoring?](https://www.dynatrace.com/support/help/cloud-platforms/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/)

-## Lets create the CloudFormation Stack
+## 1. Lets create the CloudFormation Stack
 If you haven't cloned or downloaded the full GitHub repo then download the CloudFormation stack definition from [here](./AWSDevOpsTutorialCloudFormationStack.json).

 Now click on one of the regional links.
 This brings you to the CloudFormation Web Console where you can upload your downloaded CloudFormation Stack Definition.